Durefishan Saleem: Early work and breakthrough (2020–present)

-In 2025, Durefishan appeared as a college student in Sanwal Yaar Piya along with Feroze Khan and Ahmed Ali Akbar which also marks their first project together.
-In 2026, saleem going to appear in Dare Nijat opposite Sheheryar Munawar Siddiqui and Nameer Khan in their first on-screen appearance.
+In 2025, Saleem appeared as a college student in Sanwal Yaar Piya along with Feroze Khan and Ahmed Ali Akbar which also marks their first project together.
+It became the first Pakistani drama of 2026 to enter the "1 Billion Views Club".
+In 2026, Saleem was going to appear in Dar-e-Nijaat opposite Sheheryar Munawar Siddiqui, Nameer Khan and Sahar Hashmi in their first on-screen appearance.

 Other work and media image

 Fishan has also appeared as a guest on various shows.
 In 2023, she portrayed as Sara in Siyaah.
 She was placed in Hello Pakistan's HOT100 list, in the "Trailblazers" category in 2020.
+Also, in the same year she featured in the "Most Talented New Pakistani Actors" list for her performance in Dil Ruba.
 The actress serves as a brand ambassador for several products such as Garnier Color Naturals and Vivo V50 and has done several photoshoots.
+In 2024, she was named among "Top 10 Pakistani Actresses" for her performance in Jaisay Aapki Marzi and Ishq Murshid.